timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-28
+# Objectives for Today 2021-03-29

-- Look into adding key-art and other cover image updates on itch.io.
+- Update Key Performance Indicators.
 - Writing some more marketing content to post to reddit and such.
 - Maybe play with the game manual, if learning indesign is desired.
 - Maybe write some scripts for devlog footage now that I'm super behind there.
-- Maybe do some stream helper / bot work.
-- Practice some speedrunning on later or more difficult tracks.

 **Purpose**